microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 The Debug Console can be a powerful tool to quickly test expressions and better understand the state of your code at the time of the breakpoint.
 You can also use it to run arbitrary code, such as calling functions or printing variables.
 Learn more about Python debugging in VS Code in the [Python tutorial](python-tutorial.md#configure-and-run-the-debugger).

-Finally, let's add the remaining routes for our application so we can list all items or specific items, as well as remove them from our grocery list.
+Finally, let's add the remaining routes for the application so we can list all items or specific items, as well as remove them from our grocery list.
+You can leave the debugger running as it will automatically reload the application when you save the changes you'll make in the next step.

 11. Replace the content in `main.py` with the code below:
     ```python
     from fastapi import FastAPI, HTTPException

     from models import ItemPayload

     app = FastAPI()

     grocery_list: dict[int, ItemPayload] = {}

     # Route to add an item
     @app.post("/items/{item_name}/{quantity}")
     def add_item(item_name: str, quantity: int) -> dict[str, ItemPayload]: